-Design and Cooking
+Design & Cooking 01

 [Photos by Jinyoung Yoon and Christopher Kicherer]

 There is a powerful synergy between design and cooking.
 It’s a wonderful thing to take the daily habits and necessities of life and make them beautiful.
-To elevate the routine utilities of survival into something extraordinary makes a day of hard-work more fullfilling.
+To elevate the routine utilities of survival into something extraordinary makes a day of hard-work more fulfilling.
 We find that the same discipline informing good design commonly applies to food and cooking.
 We take great pleasure in design and cooking -all the more so in the summer time when you can drag the dining room table out onto the deck and host dinner parties that last into the late summer evenings.
-There’s a few resources doing some truly inspirational work when it comes to blending design and cooking.
+There are a few resources doing some truly inspirational work when it comes to blending design and cooking.
 Hopefully some of them are fresh to you; as always let us know of your favorites.

 [Photo by Jake Price]